PWC or Modern ZW Controller chip replacement for

 Click on image for larger version.

-It’s not a hard project and should take at most 1 hour if you really take your time.
+It’s not a hard project and should take at most 15 minutes if you really take your time.
 No soldering is needed and just some basic mechanical skills are required.
 In reality you could take this to your local service center or Lionel but I think it’s something that most folks can handle especially with some direction.

 That being said, I cannot stress this enough…